NTR: Kathanayakudu: Critical response

 Palaparthi Srividya of Cinema Express rated 2.5/5 and reviewed the film as a disappointment due to its inferior storytelling citing the director's misguided focus on representing NTR as a larger-than-life character rather on his life-story.
 She wrote that Balakrishna's performance was at peak during highly dramatic scenes and found the recreations of some of NTR's milestones – such as the camera trick done for Bhookailas (1958) and the famed dialogue from Daana Veera Soora Karna – to be exciting.
 Neeshita Nyayapati of The Times of India rated 3/5 and wrote that the film showcased NTR as "larger-than-life hero turned flawless god" and omits to display any struggles that he might have faced during his career.
 She praised the cast, direction, background score and cinematography but criticized the narration as uneven, slow moving with a non-human characterization of NTR.
 Pranita Jonnalagedda rated 3/5 in The Week and reviewed the film acts as a fitting antecedent for its sequel where the main drama in the life of NTR exists.
 She praised the direction, music, cinematography and Balan's acting despite her limited time-screen and noted the longer than usual runtime and the lack of any drama resulting in unstimulating narrative.

+A reviewer in Telugu daily Eenadu, which historically supported the ruling Telugu Desam Party, praised the direction by Krish as being dramatic and natural, and complimented Balakrishna's performance although criticized his portrayal as young-NTR being inapt.
+The reviewer applauded the performances Balan, the secondary crew, the cameos and the technical crew and found fault at the running time.
+Sathish Reddy Jadda of Telugu daily Sakshi, controlled by the then-opposition leader Y. S. Jagan Mohan Reddy, wrote that the film focused on worshipping Balakrishna rather showcasing the life story of NTR.
+He also opined Balakrishna's portrayal as young NTR to be inapt but praisable in general.
+He wrote highly of Balan and music by Keeravani.

 Box office

 NTR: Kathanayakudu was released to higher expectations from trade experts, a few days before the Hindu festival of Sankranthi to ride on the holidays surrounding it.
 It saw a pre-release business at about ₹54 crore.
 It earned ₹6-7 crore on its first day.
-The film performed well in the US on the first day earning $443K–500K.
-Ram Charan-starred Telugu film Vinaya Vidheya Rama (2019) released 2 days after NTR: Kathanayakudu caused a split in box office collections.
-At the end of first week, The Hans India reported the US gross earnings to be at $825K.
+The film performed well in the US on the first day earning $443–500K and became one of the highest opening Telugu films of 2019 in the US.
+At the end of the first week, The Hans India reported the US gross earnings to be at $825K.
+India Today reported an estimated lifetime gross of ₹15 crore.
+The Hans India estimated a total of ₹18-20.62 crore collection causing a loss of ₹60 crore for the distributors.